quaepoena/MA-redirect/README.md

 ## What if I want to see all the bands with "Death" in the name?

 Simply append a `%` to the search string.
 (Many other non-alphabetic characters will work as well.)
-With my setup, I would type:
+Type the following into the search field (or using a browser search shortcut):

-> metal Death%
+> Death%

 MA will disregard the `%` and you (presumably) won't have defined a redirect with the key `Death%`, so you'll see the normal search results page.